Ashay Nigam

 Reducing crop loss by up to 30%.

-The system needed deterministic logic before AI responses could be trusted.
+Deterministic logic was introduced so AI responses could be trusted.

 Fewer clarification questions